GDPR Compliance in the U.S.: What to Know

 How serious is California?
 In the CCPA, there was a 30-day grace period where you were offered a chance to fix your violations.
 In the CPRA, there is no such grace period.

-First, and most importantly, you need to make sure “consumers” (which with the CPRA now includes your employees if they are California residents) can exercise their new rights to control the collection and use of their personal data, many of which have been augmented in some way.
+First and most importantly, you need to make sure consumers can exercise their new rights to control the collection and use of their personal data, many of which have been augmented in some way.
+Note that the CPRA broadened the definition of “consumers” to include your employees—previously employees and other commercial partners were exempt from California privacy law protection, but no longer.

 Remember: “Personal data” or “personal information” is defined broadly in both the CCPA and the CPRA as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
-Unless you take steps to de-identify data after you collect it, much of the data you collect from customers and employees is personal data by law in California.
+Unless you take steps to de-identify data after you collect it, much of the data you collect from customers and employees is personal data according to California privacy law.

-The CPRA also now puts the onus on you to make sure consumers (and employees) know their privacy rights, which means explaining their rights at the point of collection as part of the notice provided to people right when they’re giving you their data.
+The CPRA also now puts the onus on you to make sure consumers (and employees) know their privacy rights.
+That means you’ll need to explain their rights at the point of collection as part of the notice you provide.

 You also need to abide by a new set of “privacy principles” in all of your data-handling practices, many of which are new with the CPRA:

-One rule that you can certainly expect to come through, as the CPRA instructs the CPPA to create regulations, is that certain collections and uses of personal information will trigger mandatory “risk assessments,” which must be filed with the CPPA to prove you’ve considered the dangers surrounding the data collection and mitigated the risk of harm to the consumer.
+Most notably, the CPPA codified the need for organizations to conduct risk assessments.
+Prior to certain “high-risk” collections and uses of personal information, you need to conduct an assessment.
+After completing the assessment, you must file it with the CPPA to prove you’ve considered the dangers surrounding the data collection and mitigated the risk of harm to the consumer.

 Be prepared to create a process in your organization for conducting these risk assessments.